challet/MooPlay/README.md

     new MooPlay.Control.FastMove($('fastforwardbutton'), $('video'), {speed_factor: 6});
     new MooPlay.Control.FastMove($('fastrewindbutton'), $('video'), {speed_factor: -4});

-The *element* passed as the first element will control move inside the *video* element (second argument).
+The *element* passed as the first argument is a control to move in the *video* element (second argument) when it's clicked.
-As option you can set the *speed_factor*, for example 6 to fast_forward, -4 to rewind
+*speed_factor* is passed as an option to specify the behavior, for example 6 would fast forward while -4 would rewind.

 ### MooPlay.Control.TimeDisplay